wattlebirdaz/waitdielock/README.md

 # WaitDieLock

-An naive implementation of a waitdie read write lock with upgrade.
+A naive implementation of a waitdie read write lock with upgrade.

 # Build